 A GA may resign an appointment at the end of a semester by submitting a formal letter of resignation to the Dean of Graduate Studies at least three weeks prior to the end of the semester.

-- Should a GA resign or otherwise terminate a graduate assistantship prior to the end of the required term, the graduate assistant’s tuition benefit may be reduced which may result in a balance due to the college.
+- Should a GA resign or otherwise terminate a graduate assistantship prior to the end of the required term, the graduate assistant’s tuition benefit may be reduced which may result in a balance due to the University.

 GAs are not permitted to hold full-time employment while holding a graduate assistantship.
 GAs may hold part-time employment provided they obtain prior permission, in writing, from their academic advisor, program director, and the Dean of Graduate Studies.